-This increased rate of approvals and consents during 2020-2021 does not necessarily chime well with what might be expected based on the planning performance statistics report (Scottish Government, 2021), which describes the impact Covid had on Scotland's national and local planning system.
-Nothing in this report refers to any change of emphasis, urgency, process or procedure in on-shore wind farm approvals that might lead to such an increase.
-On the other hand, this report only covers the first-year of Covid, namely 2020, and it is possible that the next annual report6 might allude to such matters.
+This increased rate of appeal approvals and consents during 2020-2021 does not necessarily chime well with what might be expected based on the planning performance statistics report (Scottish Government, 2021), which describes the impact Covid had on Scotland's national and local planning system.
+Nothing in this report refers to a change of emphasis, urgency, process or procedure in on-shore wind farm appraisals that might lead to such an increase.

-Two further hypotheses emerge from this discourse, both of which can be tested from the data shown in Table 1.
+Two further hypotheses emerge from this discourse, both of which can be tested from data shown in Table 1.
 These represent a more granulated evaluation of the hypothesis described in Chapter 2 and are represented as:

-$1\,H_0$: there is no difference in the approval and consent rate by Ministers and reporters during 2020 compared to 2017-2019, and
+1 H_0 : there is no difference in the combined appeal approval and consent rate by reporters and Ministers during 2020 compared to 2017-2019, and

-$2 H_0$: there is no difference in the approval and consent rate by Ministers and reporters during 2021 compared to 2017-2019.
+$2\ H_0$: there is no difference in the combined appeal approval and consent rate by reporters and Ministers during 2021 compared to 2017-2019.

 Before testing these hypotheses there is a caveat relating to the un-pooling of the previous pooled data.
-This relates to Pearson's chi-square test and small expected cell values that result in inaccuracy if any cell is lower than the prerequisite value of 10 (Horn, 2012).
-Saunders, Lewis and Thornhill (2007), on the other hand argue that this value is excessive and is only for guidance while Silver (1997, p.110) takes a pragmatic view by stating that expected values should be "...not too small...," suggesting that providing the smallest expected value is greater than three the test statistic, X^2 , may be used.
+This relates to Pearson's chi-square test and small expected cell values that result in reduced confidence if any cell is lower than the prerequisite value of 10 (Horn, 2012).
+Saunders, Lewis and Thornhill (2007), on the other hand argue that this value is excessive and is only for guidance while Silver (1997, p.110) takes a pragmatic view by stating that expected values should be "...not too small...," suggesting that providing the smallest expected value is greater than 3 the test statistic, X^2 , may be used.